theobald-software/theobald-software.github.io/content/_en/xtract-is/bapi/parameters.md

 ![BAPI table mapping](/img/content/ssis-write-xtractis-fuba-02.png){:class="img-responsive"}

-To correctly map the data, the following requirements must be met:
+To correctly map the data, the following requirements apply:

 - The column names of the input table must be the same as in the Xtract BAPI component.
 - The data types in the input table must be the same as in the Xtract BAPI component.